TeaAndSugar-1/GMOD-RANDOM/README.md

 # GMOD-RANDOM
-This will a addon which i will develop over time
+This is a GMOD addon which will as cvommon sense will be entirely LUA